nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 4. Test case: `addCompany n/Tinner p/ e/t@tinner.com a/fairy land`
    1. Expected: Company list is not updated.
 The response box shows error message that there must be a value after a prefix.
 5. Other incorrect test cases to try: `addCompany`, and other prefixes without value e.g. `add n/`.
    1. Expected: Company list is not updated.
-The response box shows error message that it is an invalid command with additional information of the correct format.
+The response box shows an error message that it is an invalid command with additional information of the correct command format.

 ### Editing a company <a id="editing-a-company"></a>
 1. Prerequisites: At least 2 companies must exist and listed using the `list` command